Entanglement growth in the dark intervals of a locally monitored free-fermion chain: Entanglement growth, dark periods and bath disentangling

-We can now understand at least qualitatively the origin of this extensive entanglement production: when a quantum jump hits the monitored site after a long dark period of no-clicks it induces a non-trivial effect across the chain, disentangling part of it and increasing its energy, thus bringing the system far away from equilibrium.
+We can now understand at least qualitatively the origin of this extensive entanglement production: when a quantum jump hits the monitored site after a long dark period of no-clicks it induces a non-trivial effect across the chain, disentangling part of it and increasing its energy, thus bringing the system far away from equilibrium and leading to an increase in entanglement entropy.
+This is further supported by the analysis of the correlation between energy and entanglement entropy changes after a quantum jump, as well as of density-density correlations along a given quantum trajectory showing clear bath-disentangling around the monitored site (see Appendix E).
 As a result, the non-Hermitian evolution which follows this type of events can be considered akin to a global quantum quench, where part of the chain is perturbed and re-entangled rapidly and efficiently, rather than a local one where entanglement entropy growth can be, at best, logarithmic.
 Out of this balance between loss due to quantum jumps and gain due to entangling evolution, a steady state is eventually reached after a certain number of dark periods.
 In the no-click evolution, on the other hand, although the dynamics is still driven by the same non-Hermitian Hamiltonian, the initial state is an eigenstate of the free-fermion Hamiltonian.
 This implies that the perturbation to the state is only due to the measurement back-action (responsible for the non-Hermiticity), whose effect is too local to induce any sizable change in the bulk of the chain.
-As such it is not surprising that the entanglement production in the no-click limit remains small \cite{Note1}.
-This also clarifies why the entanglement production is non-monotonous with $\Delta T$: if we increase $\Delta T$ too much, the system remains stuck with the non-Hermitian Hamiltonian in this steady state for too long, slowing down the entanglement production.Our results therefore showcase how local measurements can have dramatic effect on many-body states.
-Importantly, while our discussion has been focused on the quantum jump protocol the main effect survives also in presence of projective measurements~\cite{Note1}.
+As such it is not surprising that the entanglement production in the no-click limit remains small (see Appendix C).
+This also clarifies why the entanglement production is non-monotonous with $\Delta T$: if we increase $\Delta T$ too much, the system remains stuck with the non-Hermitian Hamiltonian in this steady state for too long, slowing down the entanglement production.
+Our results therefore showcase how local measurements can have dramatic effect on many-body states.
+Importantly, while our discussion has been focused on the quantum jump protocol, the main effect survives also in the presence of projective measurements (see Appendix F).